nikwithak/interviews__messenger_design_challenge/README.md

 In 2024, a recruiter reached out from a company that operates a live-streaming video site, similar to Twitch.
-I applied for their Principal Engineer role, and was asked to complete the following design challenge, spending no more than a couple of hours on it.
+I applied for their Principal Engineer role, and was asked to complete the following design challenge within 24 hours, spending no more than a couple of hours on it.

 To protect the integrity of their hiring processes, the company has asked not to be identified.